Angione-Lab/Tutorials_Combining_ML_and_GSMM/README.md

 This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Public License for more details.

-The Authors - January 2021
+The Authors - May 2022